Patient rights and responsibilities

 - The patient has the right to receive treatment for any emergency medical condition that will deteriorate from failure to provide treatment.

 - CFHA facilities are The Joint Commission accredited.
 If you have any concerns about patient care and/or safety, please contact Patient Relations at 352.323.5140 (Leesburg), or 352.751.8008 (The Villages), Monday through Friday, 8 am through 4:30 pm.
 During evening hours and weekends, contact the Operator and ask for the Nursing Supervisor.
-If your concerns are not addressed by the hospital, you may call The Joint Commissions's office of Quality Monitoring at 1.800.994.6100 or email them at email@example.com.
+If your concerns are not addressed by the hospital, you may file a concern with The Joint Commission by emailing email@example.com or mailing to the Office of Quality and Patient Safety for The Joint Commission at One Renaissance Boulevard, Oakbrook Terrace, Illinois, 60181.

 These rights can be executed on the patient's behalf by a designated surrogate or proxy decision maker if the patient lacks decision-making capacity, is legally incompetent, or is a minor.